Eleusine indica

 - Leaf Description:

-- The medium to dark green leaf blades are up to 10" long and 8 mm. across.
+- The medium to dark green leaf blades are up to 10" long and 1/4" across.
 They are mostly glabrous, keeled, and hull-shaped at their tips.
+They have a distinct white or silver base.
 The margins are sparsely ciliate with long crooked hairs.
+It tends to grow in a rosette with stems radiating outward.

 -